*architect's animation - subject to change

-The Health and Wellness Center will offer an indoor pool and outdoor pool.
+The University Recreation Center will offer an indoor pool and outdoor pool.
 The indoor pool will have four 25-yard long swimming lanes, zero depth entry, a vortex (whirlpool) area, underwater benches and a water feature.
 This will accommodate lap swimming and water activities like fitness classes, water basketball and water volleyball.
 The facility will also include a smaller, outdoor recreational pool.
 Note: The pool in Belk Gym will remain open to support additional lap swimming as well as academic and athletics needs.

 5. What about parking?

 ANSWER: Two parking lots will be impacted by construction to allow for this much-needed facility to advance.

 - Lot 18: All six floors of the Union Deck are being extended toward Cameron Boulevard, eliminating the small surface parking lot, Lot 18.
 The majority of the existing deck will remain open during construction.
 The expanded deck should be fully accessible by Fall 2018.